Everything you may want to know about our products can be found here.

-- The whole mix is too solid and compact, strangling the air supply throughout.
-Give the whole thing a really good stir and add some very finely chopped twigs to help with the aeration.
+- The mix lacks oxygen.
+Give the whole bin a really good stir and add some finely chopped twigs or wood chips to help with aeration.

 - Cold weather and a poorly-fed Green Johanna can bring a halt to the composting process.
-During the colder months make sure you are topping up the layers every day and consider putting an insulating Winter Jacket on the composter.
-Jackets are available at www.greatgreensystems.com
+In winter make sure that you are adding content regularly and the Johanna is wearing an Insulating Jacket.

 You can dispose of up to one kilogram of waste per day in a well-positioned and fully working Green Cone.
 As long as the unit has a healthy population of bacteria, a consistent ambient temperature and a balanced ‘diet’, it can dispose of the food waste created by the average family of four per day.

 No, grass cuttings and garden waste will stop the Cone from working properly.
 For garden waste, you should consider the Green Johanna hot composter.

 Yes, in moderation, if you are not using the residue on a vegetable patch and the Green Cone is not sited close to water sources.
 Pet excrement must be added to the Cone directly, never in a bag.
 Bags of any sort, even compostable or biodegradable, will prevent the Cone from working properly.
 Avoid adding cat litter as this may contain antibacterial agents and its quantity could quickly overwhelm the Cone.

 No. The Green Cone is designed to break down waste naturally without assistance.